nestjs/docs.nestjs.com/content/recipes/swagger.md

 $ npm install --save @nestjs/swagger fastify-swagger
 ```

-> warning **Warning** The techniques in this section require TypeScript, and are not available if your app is written using vanilla JavaScript.

 #### Bootstrap

 Once the installation process is complete, open the `main.ts` file and initialize Swagger using the `SwaggerModule` class: